nstack/stackhut/docs/getting_started/installation.rst

   * Install either direct from <https://www.python.org/downloads/mac-osx/> or via `Brew <http://brew.sh/>_`

-* Install Barrister RPC System (currently uses Python 2)

-  * Get Pip for Python 2

-    *  ``sudo easy_install pip``

-  * ``sudo pip install barrister``

 * Install StackHut CLI

   * ``sudo pip3 install stackhut``

-*Note* - again similar to Linux ``pip`` installs globally and requires root access.
+.. note:: As with Linux, ``pip`` installs globally and requires root access.
 You can again using the ``--user`` flag to install to the user ``$HOME`` directory, however on OSX you'll have to manually add the binary to your PATH.

-*Note* - remember to run ``boot2docker up`` to startup Docker before using the StackHut CLI.
+.. note:: Remember to run ``boot2docker up`` on OSX to initialise Docker before using the StackHut CLI.

 Windows Install Instructions
 ----------------------------

 We haven't tested StackHut on Windows yet, however the code-base is cross-platform and it should work as long as you install the dependencies.
-Similar to OSX you'll have to install  `Boot2docker <http://boot2docker.io/>`_ and obtain both Python 2 and 3 before ``pip`` installing StackHut.
+Similar to OSX you'll have to install  `Boot2docker <http://boot2docker.io/>`_ and obtain Python 3 before ``pip`` installing StackHut.

-Please let us know how it goes, we'd love to get Windows support working.
+Please let us know how it goes at hi@stackhut.com, we'd love to get Windows support working.

 Upgrading
 ---------